-- Makola Market: (The Kojo Thompson Road) One of the continents's most colourfu commercial marketsl.
-The most interesting and picturesque modern open-air market, where visitors will admire the business acumen of the Ghanaian women traders.
-Shoppers can find everything at the market from bright wax-print cloth to shea butter, imported clothing, electrical goods and beauty products.
+- Makola Market: (The Kojo Thompson Roa). one of the continents's most colourful.
+The most interesting and picturesque modern open market, where the visitor will admire the business acumen of the Ghanaian women traders.

-- The Du Bois Centre (House No. 22, 1st Circular Road, Cantonment) An important venue for all people of the Pan-African community.
+- The Du Bois Centre (House No. 22, 1st Circular Road, Cantonment) An important venue for all people of the Pan African World.

 - The University of Ghana, Legon: (14 Kilometres North of Accra).
 A showpiece of Japanese architecture in a tropical setting.